slaughteringcocks/slaughteringcocks/README.md

 - 👋 Hi, I’m @slaughteringcocks
-- 👀 I’m interested in your mom hmu
+- 👀 I’m interested in milfs (no dilfs)
-- 🌱 I’m currently learning how to be nicer
+- 🌱 I’m currently learning how to get into an anger managment class
-- 💞️ I’m looking to collaborate on ??
+- 💞️ I’m looking to collaborate on lesbian scissor scenes for x videos
 - 📫 How to reach me discord pussyslayer#0007

 <!---